github/docs/content/contributing/writing-for-github-docs/style-guide.md

 For tables that use symbols:

 - Populate all cells.
 For example in a permissions table, do not mark only the cells for things that require a permission.
-- Use [octicons](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md#octicons) or SVG.
+- Use octicons or SVG.
 Do not use emoji.
+For more information about octicons, see "[AUTOTITLE]/contributing/syntax-and-versioning-for-github-docs/using-markdown-and-liquid-in-github-docs#octicons)."
 - Use a [check mark](https://primer.style/octicons/check-16) for affirmative values ("Yes", "Required", "Supported") and a [cross](https://primer.style/octicons/x-16) for negative values ("No", "Optional", "Unsupported").
 - Use `aria-label` to describe the meaning of the symbol, not its visual characteristics.
 For example, "Required", not "Check mark icon".